Most Gulf markets ease on falling oil prices

-Most stock markets in the Gulf ended lower on Monday, pressured by falling oil prices and investor caution ahead of developments in U.S.-China trade relations.
+DUBAI: Most stock markets in the Gulf ended lower on Monday, pressured by falling oil prices and investor caution ahead of developments in US-China trade relations.

 Oil prices - a catalyst for the Gulf’s financial markets - fell more than 1% on Monday after OPEC+ decided over the weekend to further speed up oil output hikes, spurring concerns about more supply coming into a market clouded by an uncertain demand outlook.